Police Officer Recruiting

 Cincinnati Police Department Officer Recruiting

-The Cincinnati Police Department is not currently in the process of hiring for the position of police recruit.
+The Cincinnati Police Department is currently in the process of hiring for the position of police recruit.

 To complete the job interest card, please follow these instructions: